 University Park, PA 16802

-- Office Hours: I will be available for office visits, phone calls, or online interaction most weekdays from 9am to 3pm.
+- Office Hours: I will be available for phone calls or online interaction on ??.
 Please contact me to make an appointment if you want to be sure to meet on a given day/time.

 EARTH 501: CONTEMPORARY CONTROVERSIES IN THE EARTH SCIENCES (3 credits).
 Exploration of current areas of research in the Earth sciences.

 This course will introduce you to a variety of topics from different disciplines within the Earth sciences, with the aim of piquing your interest in areas of current research being conducting by myself and my colleagues here at Penn State.
 I intend the subject matter and the rigor with which I treat it to be beyond the level found in typical secondary school or introductory college textbooks.
 However, this should not deter anyone who feels they have a limited science or math background!
 On the contrary, I have designed each unit to present both the cutting-edge science as well as the background a secondary student (or a teacher of secondary students) would need to place the cutting-edge research in context.
 Gaining an appreciation of how scientists choose the subjects they study and why certain topics elicit controversies is as fundamental to Earth science as the discovery of the facts themselves.
 The topics we are covering in EARTH 501 include subjects in which a consensus has recently been reached as well as scientific questions that are so far unanswered.
 You will learn the appropriate state-of-the-art scientific content relevant to each topic by performing basic data analysis (e.g., collection, interpretation and assessment) using publicly available data in order to complete the activities in each lesson.
 I have specifically designed the lessons with publicly available datasets precisely because I want you to be able to use the data and lessons from this course freely in any courses you teach.